matanmaron/YeelightController/README.md

 pip install numpy mss
 ```

-Ensure your user session can access the display (X11 or Wayland).
-For Wayland, running via XWayland is recommended.
+Ensure your user session can access the display (X11 or XWayland).

 ---